-kitchensink-deltaspike quickstart is a deployable Maven 3 project that demonstrates how to create a compliant Java EE 6 application using JSF 2.1, CDI 1.0, JPA 2.0 and Bean Validation 1.0 in Red Hat JBoss Enterprise Application Platform.
+kitchensink-deltaspike quickstart is a deployable Maven 3 project that demonstrates how to create a compliant Java EE 6 application using JSF 2.1, CDI 1.0, JPA 2.0 and Bean Validation 1.0.
 It uses the

 kitchensink quickstart as its starting point, however, rather than using a Stateless EJB, it leverages the DeltaSpike @Transactional annotation to give transactional behavior to a CDI bean.
 The entity manager is managed by the application rather than the container.